Building Act 2004

 1. The consequence specified in subsection (2) applies if an applicant for a building consent fails to pay a levy or part of a levy under section 53 by the time referred to in section 53(2)(b)(ii).

-2. The consequence is that the territorial authority may recover, as a debt due from the applicant, the amount of those levies and any interest on that amount calculated—
+2. The consequence is that the territorial authority, or, if the application was made to a stand-alone building consent authority, the territorial authority for the district in which the relevant building consent was granted, may recover, as a debt due from the applicant, the amount of those levies and any interest on that amount calculated—

-3. in monthly instalments at the monthly basic lending rate of the territorial authority's bank; and
+3. in monthly instalments at the monthly basic lending rate of the building consent authority’s bank; and

 1. for the period of each month, or part of a month, starting on the date payment is due and ending on the date payment is made.